Ankukumar16/redux/README.md

 # redux
- React &amp; Redux Complete Course  with Projects.
+ React &amp;<br> Redux Complete Course  with Projects.<br>
+Till now i have updated all the dependies.